2. Health Insurance Cover in France

 You need to apply for reimbursement of your costs to the local office of the Caisse Primaire d'Assurance-Maladie (CPAM).
 You can do so by visiting them direct, or sending them the paperwork.

 The contact details of your local CPAM should be in the French yellow pages, the pages jaunes, or ask at the local mairie.

 You will need to send them the feuille de soins, a copy of your EHIC, including details of your home address, and your bank details (IBAN AND BIC) where reimbursement will be paid.
 You will need to sign and date the feuille de soins, failing which you will not obtain reimbursement.

 Not all the costs will be refunded, and the precise amount will depend on the circumstances.
 In this respect, as we stated, you will be treated in the same manner as any other resident of the country.

 If you are not able to apply for reimbursement whilst you are in France, you can do so when you are back in the UK from the NHS Overseas Healthcare Office in Newcastle (0191 218 1999).

 For hospital treatment you would be well advised to obtain an attestation from the hospital which provides confirmation of the treatment you have received and the costs paid.

 To be able to get a fuller picture of the levels of reimbursement that apply in France you need to read our subsequent pages on the operation of the health service in France, as the picture is a complicated one.

 2.6.5.
 Non-EEA Visitors to France

-If you are visiting from outside of the EEA then you need to establish if any reciprocal agreement exists between your home country and France.
+If you are visiting from outside the EEA then you need to establish whether any reciprocal agreement exists between your home country and France.
 If necessary, you will need to take out private health insurance for the visit.